Campus Advisory Status:

 Communications will not be initiated if a decision is made to remain open.
 You should assume that the college is open unless it is previously scheduled to be closed (for example, winter break, Martin Luther King, Jr. Day) or an announcement of a closing or delayed opening is made.

-The dedicated personnel of the Department of Physical Plant, sometimes aided by outside contractors, are responsible for snow and ice treatment.
+The dedicated personnel of the Facilities Management Department, sometimes aided by outside contractors, are responsible for snow and ice treatment.
 If you notice an area that is in particular need of treatment, you are encouraged to contact that department at 301-934-7734.